Before and After

 Audio Before and After

 This area contains samples of audio before and after processing with Diamond Cut Tools.
-It will show you some of what can be done with the Diamond Cut programs..
-This will contain both user submitted samples and Diamond Cut generated samples.
+It will show you some of what can be done with the Diamond Cut programs.
+This area has both user submitted samples and Diamond Cut generated samples.
 If you have a sample that you would like included here, please Email us

 When The Morning Glories Wake Up In The Morning